huggingface/blog/accelerate-big-models.md

 This works on any model, but will leave you a shell you can't use directly: some operations are implemented for the meta device, but not all yet.
 Here for instance, you can use the `large_model` defined above with an input, but not the BLOOM model.
 Even when using it, the output will be a tensor of the meta device, so you will get the shape of the result, but nothing more.

-However, since we have the shape of each weight, we now how much memory they will consume once we load the pretrained tensors.
-Therefore, we can make a decision on how to split our model across GPUs.
+Since we know the shape of each weight, we can however know how much memory they will all consume once we load the pretrained tensors fully.
+Therefore, we can make a decision on how to split our model across CPUs and GPUs.

 ## Computing a device map

 Before we start loading the pretrained weights, we will need to know where we want to put them.
 This way we can free the CPU RAM each time we have put a weight in its right place.
 This can be done with the empty model on the meta device, since we only need to know the shape of each tensor and its dtype to be compute how much space it will take in memory.

 Accelerate provides a function to automatically determine a *device map* from an empty model.
-It will try to maximize the use of available GPUs, then CPU RAM and finally flag the weights that don't fit for disk offload.
+It will try to maximize the use of all available GPUs, then CPU RAM, and finally flag the weights that don't fit for disk offload.
 Let's have a look using [T0pp](https://huggingface.co/bigscience/T0pp).

 ```python
 from accelerate import infer_auto_device_map, init_empty_weights